 Empowering content-first design with decoupled content infrastructure

-Last month, a contingent from Manifesto travelled to the Contentful HQ in Berlin to get better acquainted with a new approach to content management that has the potential to revolutionise the way we design and deliver multi-channel digital experiences.
+A contingent from Manifesto travelled to the Contentful HQ in Berlin to get better acquainted with a new approach to content management that has the potential to revolutionise the way we design and deliver multi-channel digital experiences.
 Get ready to throw out your old server-side CMS and embrace lightweight, lightning-fast experiences enabled by cloud-based content infrastructures.

 Beyond the headless CMS